Jardell Kanga: Club career

 Kanga is a youth product of Brommapojkarna.
 He began his senior career with them in 2021 in the Ettan and became their youngest ever debutant at 15 years old and 3 months, their youngest ever goalscorer, and helped them achieve promotion into the Superettan that season.
 On 20 January 2022, he signed with German Bundesliga club Bayer Leverkusen, and was assigned to their under-19s.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 On 1 February 2024, Kanga joined De Graafschap in the Dutch second-tier Eerste Divisie on loan until the end of the season.
 He made his debut for the Superboeren on 9 February, replacing David Flakus Bosilj in the 74th minute of a 2–0 home loss to Willem II.

 On 13 July 2024, Kanga signed for Swedish side Hammarby IF on a contract until December 2028.

 On 2 April 2025, Kanga was loaned to Veikkausliiga club Ilves with an option-to-buy.
 On 19 July, his transfer was made permanent for an undisclosed fee.
 Kanga and Ilves signed a contract until the end of 2027.

+Motherwell

+On 28 August 2026, Kanga joined Scottish Premiership club Motherwell on a three-year contract, for an initial €400,000 transfer fee, which could reach €1 million due to bonuses.